August 2014. Pet Poop Primer. (it's not horrid!)

 However, each time we got into the dinghy Skipper

 would promptly anoint it.
-I can't tell you how unpleasant that was.
+I cannot tell you how unpleasant that was.

 Trust me when I say that little ritual got old the first time she